 2. Children holding foreign passports, with one of the parents holding the foreign passport (priority is given to children of foreigners who work and live in the Qianhai Cooperation Zone);

 3. Children of overseas Chinese working in the Qianhai Cooperation Zone and children of Chinese talents who returned from studying abroad working in the Qianhai Cooperation Zone.

-Specifically, children of Hong Kong residents include the following four categories:
+Specifically, children of Hong Kong residents include the following three categories: